 Modern exploits for Windows-based platforms require modern bypass methods to circumvent Microsoft’s defenses.
 In Advanced Windows Exploitation (EXP-401), OffSec challenges students to develop creative solutions that work in today’s increasingly difficult exploitation environment.

 The case studies in AWE are large, well-known applications that are widely deployed in enterprise networks.
-The course dives deep into topics ranging from precision heap spraying to DEP and ASLR bypass techniques to 64-bit kernel exploitation.
+The course dives deep into topics ranging from security mitigation bypass techniques to complex heap manipulations and 64-bit kernel exploitation.

 AWE is a particularly demanding penetration testing course.
 It requires a significant amount of student-instructor interaction.
-Therefore, we limit AWE courses to a live, hands-on environment at Black Hat USA in Las Vegas, NV.
+Therefore, we limit AWE courses to a live, hands-on environment.

 This is the hardest course we offer and it requires a significant time investment.
 Students need to commit to reading case studies and reviewing the provided reading material each evening.